 5.Bandhani saree from Gujarat

-Bandhani saree is made from the tie and dye technique.
+Bandhani Indian sarees are famous for tie and dye technique.
 It is very rich in colour and is popular not only in Gujarat but all around the country.
-Knots are tied in a special technique which prevents the colours from spreading and creates a desired pattern on the fabric.
-These sarees are generally made of chiffon.
+Knots tied in a special technique which prevents the colours from spreading and creates a desired pattern on the fabric.
+Generally, these are chiffon sarees.
 With the changing fashion trends and to suit the requirements of the women, these sarees are also available in cotton, georgette, etc. It is perfect for summers and women mostly wear it in the navratri season.
-It can also be worn on different festive occasions.
+It will be best option on different festive occasions.

 6.Chanderi Saree from Madhya Pradesh

 Chanderi saree got its name from the small town of Chanderi which is in Madhya Pradesh.
-The fabric of this saree is a blend of cotton and silk and it has a fine zari work of gold on its border.
+Also, the fabric of this saree is a blend of cotton and silk and it has a fine zari work of gold on its border.
 It is very popular among women because of its lightweight design which makes it very comfortable to wear.
-There are various patterns made on it, such as, peacock design, floral art, etc. These sarees have pretty borders and are extremely comfortable, so it can be worn daily.
+Chanderi has various patterns made on it, such as, peacock design, floral art, etc. These sarees have pretty borders and are extremely comfortable, so it can be worn daily.

 Image Source- Chanderi Sarees

 There are a variety of Indian sarees available in our country.
 Be it a wedding ceremony, festive occasion, a party or a casual occasion – you can never go wrong with a saree.
 There are several fashion designing institutes that teach all about the art of wearing and designing sarees.
 You can also learn about it through various online courses.
 At Hunar Online, you will get easy video classes which are accessible every time and you can learn from anywhere.
 You will get 24/7 faculty support and a chance to learn from the experts of the industry.